MohamedBadr552002/Embedded-Systems/MY_OWN_RTOS/All_Algorithm/README.md

-## This Real-Time Operating System Was designed based on:
+# This Real-Time Operating System Was designed based on:
 * Online Static Priority
 * Pre-emtive
 * Round-robin Schedualing Time-shared Algorithm

-#### Which mean that scheduler Makes Decision about task execution and Priorities During Run time with Fixed Priority for each Task Set by the Programmer also the higher Priority task interrupt the lower one .
+#### Which mean that scheduler Makes Decision about task execution and Priorities During Run time also the higher Priority task interrupt the lower one .
 #### About the time shared Algorithm between the same Priority tasks the Round-Robin Algorithm take the responsibilty.

-## Algorithm Over view
+# Algorithm Over view
 ### Note : this OS Was implemented and Tested on Stm32f103c6 based on Corex-M3 processor .
 ### Systick Generate Handler Interrupt each 1 millisecond.
 ![RTOS](https://github.com/MohamedBadr552002/Embedded-Systems/assets/108628976/d30bc7d1-549b-4fc3-8f4d-de26f46036a5)